grendel-consulting/steampipe-plugin-kolide/docs/index.md

 This is an unofficial plugin, leveraging the public [Kolide K2 API](https://www.kolide.com/docs/developers/api) through the Steampipe engine.
 Prospective users are encouraged to undergo their usual due diligence in using third-party software.

-List all devices in your Kolide fleet
+List all devices monitored by Kolide

 ```sql
 select